What is FLVS (Florida Virtual School) and how does it work?

 Elementary FLVS Flex

 Elementary FLVS Flex is organized, but flexible.
-It follows a standard school year schedule.
-You have class time on a video / audio classroom with your teacher on Tuesday and Thursday.
-At 9am, there is a 1 hour lesson on Language Arts and Social Studies.
+It follows a standard school year schedule, Aug – June.
+You have class time in a video/audio classroom with your teacher on Tuesday and Thursday.
+At 9 am, there is a 1-hour lesson on Language Arts and Social Studies.
 Then there is a 15-minute break and at 10:15 there is a one hour lesson on Math, Science, and Technology.
 The kids get to participate via video, audio, chat, and other polls and interactions that the teacher coordinates.
 On Monday, Wednesday, and Friday, the teacher has an outline of work that needs to be done.
 Several of these assignments must be submitted to the teacher at the end of the week for grading.
 Other assignments go in your child’s portfolio.
+The work is typically 2-4 hours a day, depending on the day and the motivation of the child.

-What do the Elementary FLVS assignments look like:
+What do the Elementary FLVS Flex assignments look like:

 There are 2 hours of time spent on computer programs a week.
 One hour in iReady on English skills and activities.
 One hour in DreamBox, a math program that has interactive games.
 In addition to time spent in these programs, there is a minimum number of lessons that must be completed in each program each week.
 Then there are other assorted lessons like (this is for 3rd/4th grade):